Jamie Foxx’s Rumored 21-Year-Old Girlfriend Sela Vave Has Some Very Revealing Bikini Pics On Instagram

 Jamie Foxx may be denying that he’s in a relationship with 21-year-old singer Sela Vave, but the gossip side of the media world seems convinced.
 As Radar Online reported yesterday, the rising musician is “basically living” at the Collateral star’s home, per an inside source.
-The rumored relationship seems to be making headlines for two reasons: while 51-year-old Foxx’s age is one cause for raised eyebrows, the overall story is proving a talking point by virtue of the actor appearing to have called it quits with long-time girlfriend Katie Holmes.
+The rumored relationship seems to be making headlines for two reasons: while 51-year-old Foxx’s age is one cause for raised eyebrows, the overall story is proving a talking point by virtue of the actor appearing to have called it quits with longtime girlfriend Katie Holmes.

 Sela Vave doesn’t have the world’s biggest Instagram following.
 The singer has 17,300 followers, with an account that isn’t all that populated: the star has under 250 photos on her feed.
 Sela’s bio introduces her as an artist, but it likewise mentions her career as an actress and model.
 The latter definitely seems to be a status that Sela merits owning – with some sexy bikini pictures on the account, it looks like this beauty could easily make it as a full-blown model without her musical talents as backup.